PaulStoffregen/Teensy-AudioPlayerTest/README.md

 Quick, dirty, and buggy :-)
 Attention - tested only with tweaked Teensyduino (GCC 4.8.3).
-Should be work with original too, but NOT TESTED
+Should compile with original too, but NOT TESTED.

 Needs Teensy 3.1 + Audioboard, Teensyduino 1.20